awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 To update the Origin SSL Protocols for your CloudFront distributions, see [Requiring HTTPS for communication between CloudFront and your custom origin](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https-cloudfront-to-custom-origin.html) in the *Amazon CloudFront Developer Guide*\.

+## \[CloudFront\.12\] CloudFront distributions should not point to non\-existent S3 origins\.<a name="fsbp-cloudfront-12"></a>

+**Category:** Identify > Resource configuration

+**Severity:** High

+**Resource type:** `AWS::CloudFront::Distribution`

+**AWS Config rule:** `cloudfront-s3-origin-non-existent-bucket`

+**Schedule type:** Periodic

+**Parameters:** None

+This control checks whether Amazon CloudFront distributions are pointing to non\-existent Amazon S3 origins\.
+The control fails for a CloudFront distribution if the origin is configured to point to a non\-existent bucket\.
+This control only applies to CloudFront distributions where an S3 bucket without static website hosting is the S3 origin\.

+When a CloudFront distribution in your account is configured to point to a non\-existent bucket, a malicious third party can create the referenced bucket and serve their own content through your distribution\.
+We recommend checking all origins regardless of routing behavior to ensure that your distributions are pointing to appropriate origins\.

+**Note**
+This control is not supported in the following Regions:
+US East \(N\.
+Virginia\)
+China \(Beijing\)
+China \(Ningxia\)

+### Remediation<a name="cloudfront-12-remediation"></a>

+To modify your CloudFront distribution to point to a new origin, see [Updating a distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowToUpdateDistribution.html) in the *Amazon CloudFront Developer Guide*\.

 ## \[CloudTrail\.1\] CloudTrail should be enabled and configured with at least one multi\-Region trail that includes read and write management events<a name="fsbp-cloudtrail-1"></a>

 **Category:** Identify > Logging